darsnack/darsnack.github.io/about.md

 @@
 @@

 My research interests include neuromorphic computing, biological learning, and ultra-low power computing paradigms.
 I have experience with computer architecture, ML, RTL design, and IC layout.
-I also teach (as a TA) undergrad and grad courses on embedded systems, PCB layout, optimization, and linear algebra for ML.
+I also teach (as a TA and instructor) undergrad and grad courses on computer engineering, embedded systems, PCB layout, optimization, and linear algebra for ML.
 You can find my full CV [here](/assets/cv.pdf).

+Service and shared governance is important to me.
+I have dedicate my energy and time to elevating graduate student voices on campus, particularly in my own department.
+I have served as president, vice-president, and PR officer for our department's graduate student association.
+I also serve on the Graduate School's Dean's Advisory Board, and I am a departmental steward for the [TAA](https://taa-madison.org).
+Email me if you want to discuss the importance of shared involvement in academia!

+I also contribute to the [Julia language](https://julialang.org) community.
+I'm a core maintainer for [Flux.jl](https://github.com/FluxML/Flux.jl), [Metalhead.jl](https://github.com/FluxML/Metalhead.jl), [ParameterSchedulers.jl](https://github.com/darsnack/ParameterSchedulers.jl) and [BitSAD.jl](https://github.com/UW-PHARM/BitSAD.jl) (and I review/contribute to many other ML related packages).
+I help lead the [ML community team](https://github.com/FluxML/ML-Coordination-Tracker) with [Brian Chen](https://github.com/ToucheSir) and [Lorenz Ohly](https://github.com/lorenzoh).
+If you are interested in getting involved with open source, email me!

 Away from engineering hall, George and I enjoy hiking, sailing, and playing guitar (Jorge plays the part of snoring).
+I try to cook, eat, garden, or woodwork to get a good work-life balance.